Tiny homes are awesome but there’s just one problem standing in most people’s way of getting one. How to finance your tiny house?

 While this is likely to be more expensive than the bank of mom and dad, a personal loan from the bank offers lower interest rates than credit cards.

-You may find that they’re willing to reduce the rate substantially if you can offer security (e.g. your tiny home and maybe your car) and while you may pay slightly more than you would in rent for repayments, in 5 years, you’ll own your home outright.
+However, you may find that they’re willing to reduce the interest rate substantially if you can offer security (e.g. your tiny home and maybe your car) and while you may pay slightly more than you would in rent for repayments, in 5 years, you’ll own your home outright.

 Check The Builder’s Financing Options